Automated-Datavault-Schema-Evolution/DataLake/README.md

 ## Running the Service

 1. Prepare your environment variables in `.env` or `.env.docker`.
+   If PostgreSQL is used, place the credentials in `postgres/db.env`.
 2. Ensure Kafka and (optionally) PostgreSQL are accessible.
 3. Start the application using Docker Compose or run `python main.py` locally.
-4. For initial historical ingestion of CSV files, run `python data_lake.py` once before starting the stream processor.

 ## Data Persistence

-- **Delta Lake** – Batches are stored under the directory pointed to by `DELTA_PATH`.
-If `partition_by="source_filename"` is used, each file's records are partitioned accordingly.
+- **Delta Lake** – Parquet-Files are stored under the directory pointed to by `DELTA_PATH`.
+If files are not existed, the application creates them automatically.
 - **PostgreSQL** – When `LAKE_TYPE=rdbms`, `utils.lake_utils.store_to_rdbms` writes each batch to a table named after the source filename.
 Tables are created automatically if they do not exist.